brandonsides/grundfunken/README.md

 By 2550, Phonk is slated to support the following features:

-- Compiled and Bootstrapped: Once the core language features are present, the a compiler backend will be written, thus transforming the interpro-compiler into, well, an actual compiler.
+- Compiled and Bootstrapped: Once the core language features are present, a compiler backend will be written, thus transforming the interpro-compiler into, well, an actual compiler.
 With a minimal compiler in place, written in Go as the current interpro-compiler is, an equivalent compiler will be written in Phonk and compiled, providing a self-compiling Phonk compiler that can be used to continue developing Phonk *in* Phonk.

-- Looser functionalism enforcement: The compiler will continue to encourage purely functional code wherever possible, while allowing explicit violations of this principle where required.
+- Looser functionalism enforcement: The language will continue to encourage purely functional code wherever possible, while allowing explicit violations of this principle where required.
 Where side-effects are necessary, the language will encourage them to be hidden from user code and isolated to a single object or package.
 Code that causes side-effects will be syntactically